 In May 2014, the FASB issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers.
-The core principle of ASU 2014-09 is built on the contract between a vendor and a customer for the provision of goods and services.
+The core principle of ASU 2014- 09 is built on the contract between a vendor and a customer for the provision of goods and services.
 It attempts to depict the exchange of rights and obligations between the parties in the pattern of revenue recognition based on the consideration to which the vendor is entitled.
 To accomplish this objective, ASU 2014-09 requires five basic steps: (i) identify the contract with the customer, (ii) identify the performance obligations in the contract, (iii) determine the transaction price, (iv) allocate the transaction price to the performance obligations in the contract, (v) recognize revenue when (or as) the entity satisfies a performance obligation.
 Entities will generally be required to make more estimates and use more judgment than under current guidance, which will be highlighted for users through increased disclosure requirements.
 In July 2015, the FASB deferred the effective date for one year beyond the originally specified effective date.
 The update is now effective for public entities for annual periods beginning after December 15, 2017, including interim periods therein.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15,
+Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, manual the effect approach.
+Management is in the process of evaluating the impact that adoption of ASU 2014-09 will have on the consolidated financial statements and has not yet determined the method by which the Company will adopt the standard.

 In April 2015, the FASB issued ASU No. 2015-03, Simplifying the Presentation of Debt Issuance Costs, which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability rather than as an asset.
 The recognition and measurement guidance for debt issuance costs are not affected by ASU 2015-03.
 The guidance is effective for public business entities for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
 The guidance is required to be applied retrospectively and early adoption is permitted.
 The Company adopted the new guidance effective January 1, 2016.
-Debt issuance costs that are now presented as a direct reduction from the carrying amount of the associated debt liability amounted to \$3,547 and \$4,255 at March 31, 2016 and December 31, 2015, respectively.
+Debt issuance costs that are now presented as a direct reduction from the carrying amount of the associated debt liability amounted to \$2,839 and \$4,255 at June 30, 2016 and December 31, 2015, respectively.